 A "Grant Agreement" is the primary agreement for the USTDA-funded activity and contains the Terms of Reference and the USTDA Mandatory Contract Clauses.
 The Grant Agreement is signed by USTDA and the overseas project sponsor.
 Please review our model Grant Agreement for your reference.

 A "Contract" is the secondary agreement for USTDA-funded activity and contains the identical Terms of Reference and USTDA Mandatory Contract Clauses from the Grant Agreement, as well as the payment milestones and other provisions.
 The Contract is signed by the overseas project sponsor and the U.S. firm, and USTDA must review and approve the Contract before the USTDA-funded work can proceed.
-Please review our model Contract for your reference.
+Please review our model Contract and our USTDA Secondary Agreements - Guidelines to Assist Grantees and Contractors for your reference."

 The U.S. company submits invoices to the overseas project sponsor for approval in accordance with the payment milestones established in the Contract.
 After the invoice is approved by the overseas project sponsor, it is submitted to USTDA, and USTDA disburses the grant funds to the U.S. firm directly.